Joe Albi Stadium: Professional football

 In 1961, the Calgary Stampeders defeated the Saskatchewan Roughriders 14–7 in a CFL pre-season game on Tuesday night, August 1.
 A few weeks later, the American Football League (AFL), embarking on its second year, held a pre-season game on August 19; the Denver Broncos defeated the Oakland Raiders 48–21.

 In 2011, the stadium hosted an outdoor arena football game on July 9, when the visiting Utah Blaze took on the hometown Spokane Shock.

 Other events

 Over the years it has hosted various events: concerts (including Elvis Presley in 1957), rodeos, and auto races.
 In 1982, evangelist Billy Graham drew a total of 223,500 in eight nights in late August during his Inland Empire Crusade, which was at the time more people than the population of Spokane.
 The finale on August 29 had a record-breaking attendance for the stadium, estimated at 38,000.

+One scene in the 1985 film “Vision Quest” was shot there.